 Crocea Mors are the most basic of the main characters' weapons, with the only fancy feature being the shield retracting, and that is meant for out of combat situations.
 In other words, they are the kind of weapons even a complete amateur could pick up and use passably.

-Lots of hints were dropped from Blake: She reacts in disgust when Cardin talks smack about Faunus, her Hair Decorations subtly twitching, among many others.
-It's then dropped down heavily in Ep.
-15 when she gets into a heated argument with Weiss about Faunus, Weiss reveals that her family's train full of Dust was sabotaged by a Faunus terrorist group, and Blake shouts about how "Well, maybe we were just tired of being pushed around!"
+Lots of hints were dropped from Blake: She reacts in disgust when Cardin talks smack about Faunus, her Hair Decorations subtly twitch, and so on.
+It's then dropped down heavily in Ep.15 when she gets into a heated argument with Weiss about Faunus, Weiss reveals that her family's train full of Dust was sabotaged by a Faunus terrorist group, and Blake shouts, "Well, maybe we were just tired of being pushed around!"

 Also from Episode 15, when the group come across a ransacked Dust shop, Weiss declares the White Fang must have been responsible while Ruby suggests it may have been "that Torchwick guy."
 Turns out they were ''both'' right, as the White Fang are now working with/for Torchwick.